Installation¶

 <None Update="assets\**\*"> <CopyToOutputDirectory>PreserveNewest</CopyToOutputDirectory> </None> -

-Use .gitignore for packages
+Use .gitignore for build artifacts

 bin/ obj/ .vs/ *.user -